-This set of Biology Exam Questions for Medical Entrance Exams focuses on “Cell Cycle and Division – Meiosis-2”.
+This set of Class 11 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Cell Cycle and Division – Meiosis-2” for Medical Entrance Exams.

 1. What is the enzyme involved in crossing over?

 Explanation: Crossing over or recombination takes place during the pachytene stage of prophase I. Crossing over is an enzyme-mediated phenomenon and the enzyme involved in this process is recombinase.

 2. During which stage does the synaptonemal complex dissolve?

 Explanation: The synaptonemal complex is formed in the second stage of prophase I, that is, zygotene stage.
 After crossing over takes place during pachytene stage, the complex is dissolved during the diplotene stage.

 3. What shape is the chiasmata?

 Explanation: The chiasmata is an X-shaped structure formed by the bivalents or the tetrads during prophase I of meiosis I. It occurs due to the tendency of the homologous chromosomes of a tetrad to move away from each other.

 4. At what stage can one visualize chiasmata?

 Explanation: Chiasmata is an X-shaped structure formed by the tetrad.
 It occurs due to the tendency of the homologous chromosomes of a tetrad to move away from each other except at the center.
 It occurs in the diplotene stage of prophase I.